-Term for the three largest religions (Judaism, Christianity and Islam) which all trace their origins back to Abraham.
+A term for the three largest monotheistic religions (Judaism, Christianity and Islam) which all trace their origins back to Abraham.

 Action T4 (or Aktion T4)